Krazete/sgm/README.md

 ## Issues

+### Move Gallery

+The [Move Gallery](https://sgm.netlify.com/sgm/index2.html) is currently incomplete, and it will remain that way for a while.
+The main issues with the Move Gallery are:

+* no images of each move
+* damage indicator lacks information
+* no upgrade or sell costs
+* no information about whether a move is a throw, grab, or projectile
+* some moves are missing
+* some move descriptions are missing key ability information (e.g. Rage of the Dragon)

+For these reasons, it is not prominently featured on this repository nor linked to by the Fighter Gallery.

 ### Portraits

 Unlike most of the data and assets used on the website, fighter variant portrait images are not in the APK.